About Thorney How

 New for 2013

-Our newly refurbished bunkhouse, camping barn and biomass heating system were all fully functional from Easter 2013.
-This takes our full compliment of showers (increased from 3) to 6 bringing us in line with thee requirements for our 3 star grading status.
+Our newly refurbished bunkhouse and biomass heating system were all fully functional from Easter 2013.
+This takes our full compliment of showers (increased from 3) to 6 bringing us in line with the requirements for our 3 star grading status.

 About the Grasmere area